Gemino: Practical and Robust Neural Compression for Video Conferencing: Evaluation

 \NewPara{Encoding Video During Training.} A key insight in the design of \TheSystem is that we need to design the neural compression pipeline to leverage the latest developments in codec design.
-One way to build the codec into the neural compression pipeline is to allow the model to see decompressed frames at the chosen bitrate and \PF resolution during the training process so that it learns the nature of frames produced by the codec.
-This allows us to get an extremely low bitrate for LR frames (which often comes with slight color shifts or other artifacts) while maintaining good visual quality.
-To evaluate the benefit of such an approach, we compare five training regimes for \TheSystem designed to upsample a 128$\times$128 video up to 1024$\times$1024: (1) no codec, (2) VP8 frames at \SI{15}{Kbps}, (3) VP8 frames at \SI{45}{Kbps}, (4) VP8 frames at \SI{75}{Kbps}, (5) VP8 frames at a bitrate uniformly sampled from \SI{15}{Kbps} to \SI{75}{Kbps}.
-We evaluate all five models across three regimes where the model upsamples decompressed frames at \SI{15}{Kbps}, \SI{45}{Kbps}, and \SI{75}{Kbps} respectively.
+One way to do so is to allow the model to see decompressed frames at the chosen bitrate and \PF resolution during the training process so that it learns the artifacts produced by the codec.
+This allows us to get extremely low bitrates for LR frames (which often causes color shifts or other artifacts) while maintaining good visual quality.
+To evaluate the benefit of this approach, we compare five training regimes for \TheSystem when upsampling 128$\times$128 video to 1024$\times$1024: (1) no codec, (2) VP8 frames at \SI{15}{Kbps}, (3) VP8 frames at \SI{45}{Kbps}, (4) VP8 frames at \SI{75}{Kbps}, (5) VP8 frames at a bitrate uniformly sampled from \SI{15}{Kbps} to \SI{75}{Kbps}.
+We evaluate all five models at upsampling decompressed frames at \SI{15}{Kbps}, \SI{45}{Kbps}, and \SI{75}{Kbps}.

 \Tab{encoder_effect} shows the LPIPS achieved by all the models in each reconstruction regime.
-We observe that all models trained on decompressed frames perform better than the model trained without the codec on true LR frames.
-Further, the model trained at the lowest bitrate (\SI{15}{Kbps}) performs the best even when provided decompressed frames at a higher bitrate at test time.
-The model trained at the lowest bitrate has learned the most challenging Super-Resolution instance from the worst LR frames.
-It is expected that such a model would perform best even when given easier instances (higher bitrate frames at test time).
-This suggests that, in practice, we only need to train one personalized model per \PF resolution at the lowest bitrate supported by a resolution, and then we can reuse it across the entire bitrate range that the \PF resolution can support.
+All models trained on decompressed frames perform better than the model trained without the codec.
+Further, the model trained at the lowest bitrate (\SI{15}{Kbps}) performs the best even when provided decompressed frames at a higher bitrate at test time because it has learned the most challenging Super-Resolution task from the worst LR frames, and performs well even with easier instances or higher bitrate frames.
+This suggests that we only need to train one personalized model per \PF resolution at the lowest bitrate supported by a resolution, and then we can reuse it across the entire bitrate range that the \PF resolution can support.